Key takeaways

 Materiality threshold calculator

-Spreadsheet with revenue, expense, profit inputs, overall and performance materiality, and category tolerances.
-Include risk presets.
+Spreadsheet with revenue, expense, and profit inputs.
+Calculate overall and performance materiality, plus category tolerances.
+Include risk presets for common Indian SMB profiles.

 Sampling plan template

-Support risk based and statistical approaches, include population size, confidence level, expected error rate, calculated sample size, selection, status, and findings.
+Support risk based and statistical approaches.
+Include population size, confidence level, expected error rate, calculated sample size, selection, status, and findings columns.

 Reviewer checklist variants

 Monthly close, weekly transactions, and vendor payment checklists.
-Keep versions under control to track improvements.
+Keep versions under control to track improvements over time.

 Exception logging spreadsheet

-Use data validation for status and root cause fields, add pivots for quick analysis.
-Consider a task tool as volume scales.
+Use data validation for status and root cause fields.
+Add pivots for quick analysis.
+Consider a task tool as volume scales beyond 50 open exceptions.

 Feedback comment codebook

-Document codes, meanings, and examples, update quarterly based on patterns.
+Document codes, meanings, and examples.
+Update quarterly based on patterns from your exception logs.

 Common pitfalls and recommended tools